 The Big Bang

-Although The BBT (Big Bang Theory) can claim to be the
+Although the Big Bang hypothesis (BB) can claim to be the

-dominant cosmology just now, many increasingly regard it as little more than ideology.
+dominant cosmology just now, at least in academic circles, increasing numbers regard it as little more than ideology.

 The CMB (Cosmic Microwave Background)